poanetwork/hbbft/tests/README.md

 ### Adversaries

-Adversaries can be introduced through the `.adversary` method on the constructor and are expected to implement the `net::adversary::Adversay` trait.
+Adversaries can be introduced through the `.adversary` method on the constructor and are expected to implement the `net::adversary::Adversary` trait.
 Generic adversaries are available in the same module, while algorithm-specific ones should live next to each test case.

 ```rust
 // Missing example.